bsdinis/feedback/lessons/05_specificity_diff_practice.md

 Please, read the following code reviews and identify if there is any room for improvement.

-1st Code Review.
+### 1st Code Review.
-Context: This is one of the first programs from Diego, a very new intern at Amazonia to which Pedro left a code review some days ago.
+*Context*: This is one of the Diego's first programs, a very new intern at Amazonia to which Pedro left a code review some days ago.
 Please check if the code review can be improved.
 For now, it is not necessary to recommend changes, you will be able to do this task in our next sessions.

 >PedroAmazonia comments:
 >